Crafting Urban Policy for

 Skin in the Game

 Urban Analysis is a management consulting firm for changemaking through policy, planning, and politics.
-I founded Urban Analysis to support our public and civic leaders in their charge to build smart, sustainable, and inclusive cities and metropolitan regions.
+I founded Urban Analysis to support our public and civic leaders in their charge to build prosperous cities and metropolitan regions.

 Urban policies are the codes by which we govern, develop, and manage our cities.
 I specialize in the best practices for these codes—urban policies that center community, generate business, and invigorate pride of place.

-Socioeconomic and ecological problems require holistic solutions, so I employ the skills of social science, policy analysis, organizational development, urban planning, and community leadership.
-I have experience working with diverse teams to advance the common good in government administrations (federal, regional, and municipal), nonprofit organizations (with missions for education, environment, and community-economic development), and institutions of public, private, and higher education.
+Socioeconomic and ecological problems require holistic solutions, so I employ the skills of policy analysis, urban planning, organizational development, and community leadership.
+I have experience working with diverse teams to advance the common good in government administrations at federal, regional, and municipal levels and in nonprofit organizations with missions for charity, environment, community development, and economic development.
+In addition to my applied work, I support institutions of public, private, and higher education where I am committed to research, teaching, and human development.

 I work to leave a legacy.
 Let's explore how I can build yours.